wendyverdonk93/docs/content/faq/gdpr/multisafepay-data-protection-officer.md

 MultiSafepay has a dedicated Data protection officer, who is registered with the Dutch Data Protection Authority (AP).

-For questions, email our Data protection officer at <dataprotection@multisafepay.com>
+For questions, email the data protection officer at <dataprotection@multisafepay.com>